Analysis: UW men clobber USC in 32-point blowout, but where was this team in Pac-12 opener upset loss?

 Not sure you’ll ever see many 12-1 disparities in blocked shots.

-Washington negated USC’s big front line with a swarming, ball-hawking attack reminiscent of last season’s team led by national defensive player of the year Matisse Thybulle.
+Washington negated USC’s big front line with a swarming, ball-hawking attack reminiscent of the team last season that was led by national defensive player of the year Matisse Thybulle.

 The Huskies were everywhere.
 More to the point, Jaden McDaniels was everywhere.